 He is the artistic director and primary composer for the Pittsburgh based new music ensemble WOLFTRAP, who have performed on the Pittsburgh Festival of New Music, Beyond: Microtonal Pittsburgh, and the c:ompiler series.
 WOLFTRAP recently released their first album, ‘rock shells.'
 To critical acclaim in the new music community.
 Ryan is also a member of Bombici, an electro-acoustic band that blends traditional Balkan folk music with modern pop and dance.

 Ryan holds a Master of Music from the University of Hartford and a Bachelor of Music from Duquesne University.
-He is currently completing a Ph.D. in Music Theory and Composition from the University of Pittsburgh under the advisement of Mathew Rosenblum.
+He completed his Ph.D. in Music Theory and Composition from the University of Pittsburgh under the advisement of Mathew Rosenblum.

 Ryan is married to violinist and educator Kathleen Andrews and they both enjoy teaching their love of music to their young daughter, Betty.

 Ph.D., University of Pittsburgh

 B.M., Duquesne University